mynah22/Homelab-Guides/firstConfig.md

 With everything in the Server Setup section above ready, we are ready to get started initializing our disk(s) with the RAID controller.
 This is required for all disks (even those not in an array with other disks)

 - RAID (Redundant Array of Inexpensive Disks) is a set of storage technologies that allow multiple disks to be used in tandem.
 As a reminder, here are a few common RAID modes:
     * 0 : 'Striped' - treats disks in the array as one big drive.
-No redundancy
+No redundancy.
+This RAID controller calls everything RAID 0, even standalone disks
     * 1 : 'Mirrored' - data is written to disks identically - if one goes down the other still has everything.
 No increase in storage capacity
-    * 10 (1+0) - requires 4 disks.
-A stripped array of 2 disks is mirrored with another 2 disks
+    * 10 (1+0) - A striped array is mirrored with another array.
+Usually described as requiring 4 disks -  Because this controller calls everything RAID 0, it describes a 2-disk RAID 1 config as RAID 1+0
     * 5 / 50 - cool modes utilizing the XOR function to create parity drives able to recover any other drive - this server's RAID controller requires a license to set those up